Dayforce (NYSE:DAY) Price Target Raised to $70.00

-Dayforce (NYSE:DAY – Free Report) had its price target boosted by Barclays from $61.00 to $70.00 in a report released on Friday,Benzinga reports.
-The brokerage currently has an equal weight rating on the stock.
+Dayforce (NYSE:DAY – Free Report) had its target price lifted by Deutsche Bank Aktiengesellschaft from $60.00 to $70.00 in a report released on Friday,Benzinga reports.
+Deutsche Bank Aktiengesellschaft currently has a hold rating on the stock.

-Several other equities analysts have also recently commented on DAY.
-KeyCorp cut shares of Dayforce from an “overweight” rating to a “hold” rating in a research report on Friday.
-Jefferies Financial Group increased their price objective on shares of Dayforce from $60.00 to $70.00 and gave the stock a “hold” rating in a research note on Thursday.
-Wells Fargo & Company upgraded shares of Dayforce from a “strong sell” rating to an “equal weight” rating and increased their price objective for the stock from $50.00 to $70.00 in a research note on Friday.
-UBS Group increased their price objective on shares of Dayforce from $68.00 to $72.00 and gave the stock a “buy” rating in a research note on Thursday, June 5th.
-Finally, TD Cowen lowered shares of Dayforce from a “buy” rating to a “hold” rating in a research note on Thursday.
-One equities research analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and ten have given a Hold rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $72.14.
+DAY has been the topic of several other reports.
+Wells Fargo & Company upgraded shares of Dayforce from a “strong sell” rating to an “equal weight” rating and lifted their price objective for the company from $50.00 to $70.00 in a research report on Friday.
+BMO Capital Markets restated a “market perform” rating and set a $70.00 price objective (up from $67.00) on shares of Dayforce in a research note on Friday.
+UBS Group lifted their price objective on shares of Dayforce from $68.00 to $72.00 and gave the company a “buy” rating in a research note on Thursday, June 5th.
+Piper Sandler upgraded shares of Dayforce to a “strong-buy” rating in a research note on Tuesday, August 19th.
+Finally, KeyCorp cut shares of Dayforce from an “overweight” rating to a “hold” rating in a research note on Friday.
+One investment analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and ten have given a Hold rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $72.14.

-Dayforce (NYSE:DAY – Get Free Report) last posted its quarterly earnings data on Wednesday, August 6th.
-The company reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.52 by $0.09.
-The company had revenue of $464.70 million during the quarter, compared to analysts’ expectations of $457.83 million.
+Dayforce (NYSE:DAY – Get Free Report) last issued its quarterly earnings data on Wednesday, August 6th.
+The company reported $0.61 earnings per share for the quarter, beating the consensus estimate of $0.52 by $0.09.
+The firm had revenue of $464.70 million for the quarter, compared to the consensus estimate of $457.83 million.
 Dayforce had a net margin of 2.65% and a return on equity of 7.37%.
-The firm’s revenue for the quarter was up 9.8% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.48 EPS.
-On average, research analysts expect that Dayforce will post 1.48 earnings per share for the current fiscal year.
+Dayforce’s quarterly revenue was up 9.8% compared to the same quarter last year.
+During the same period last year, the firm posted $0.48 EPS.
+Sell-side analysts anticipate that Dayforce will post 1.48 earnings per share for the current year.

-In related news, EVP Samer Alkharrat sold 4,659 shares of the firm’s stock in a transaction that occurred on Friday, July 25th.
-The shares were sold at an average price of $59.69, for a total transaction of $278,095.71.
-Following the completion of the sale, the executive vice president directly owned 127,632 shares in the company, valued at approximately $7,618,354.08.
-This trade represents a 3.52% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP William Everett Mcdonald sold 2,059 shares of the firm’s stock in a transaction that occurred on Tuesday, July 15th.
-The stock was sold at an average price of $55.01, for a total transaction of $113,265.59.
-Following the sale, the executive vice president owned 103,684 shares of the company’s stock, valued at $5,703,656.84.
-The trade was a 1.95% decrease in their ownership of the stock.
+In other news, COO Stephen H. Holdridge sold 2,000 shares of the business’s stock in a transaction on Tuesday, July 15th.
+The stock was sold at an average price of $55.01, for a total value of $110,020.00.
+Following the sale, the chief operating officer owned 190,811 shares of the company’s stock, valued at approximately $10,496,513.11.
+The trade was a 1.04% decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Samer Alkharrat sold 4,659 shares of the company’s stock in a transaction on Friday, July 25th.
+The shares were sold at an average price of $59.69, for a total value of $278,095.71.
+Following the completion of the transaction, the executive vice president directly owned 127,632 shares in the company, valued at $7,618,354.08.
+This represents a 3.52% decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold 9,382 shares of company stock worth $539,860 over the last quarter.
-4.50% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 9,382 shares of company stock valued at $539,860.
+Corporate insiders own 4.50% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DAY.
-MUFG Securities EMEA plc acquired a new position in Dayforce in the 2nd quarter worth approximately $26,000.
-SVB Wealth LLC purchased a new stake in Dayforce in the 1st quarter worth approximately $30,000.
-Assetmark Inc. lifted its position in Dayforce by 701.4% in the 2nd quarter.
-Assetmark Inc. now owns 561 shares of the company’s stock worth $31,000 after buying an additional 491 shares in the last quarter.
-National Pension Service lifted its position in Dayforce by 74.5% in the 1st quarter.
-National Pension Service now owns 541 shares of the company’s stock worth $32,000 after buying an additional 231 shares in the last quarter.
-Finally, EverSource Wealth Advisors LLC lifted its position in Dayforce by 50.5% in the 2nd quarter.
-EverSource Wealth Advisors LLC now owns 715 shares of the company’s stock worth $40,000 after buying an additional 240 shares in the last quarter.
+Institutional investors have recently modified their holdings of the stock.
+MUFG Securities EMEA plc bought a new position in shares of Dayforce in the second quarter valued at $26,000.
+SVB Wealth LLC bought a new position in shares of Dayforce in the first quarter valued at $30,000.
+National Pension Service increased its holdings in shares of Dayforce by 74.5% in the first quarter.
+National Pension Service now owns 541 shares of the company’s stock valued at $32,000 after buying an additional 231 shares in the last quarter.
+Assetmark Inc. increased its holdings in shares of Dayforce by 701.4% in the second quarter.
+Assetmark Inc. now owns 561 shares of the company’s stock valued at $31,000 after buying an additional 491 shares in the last quarter.
+Finally, EverSource Wealth Advisors LLC increased its holdings in shares of Dayforce by 50.5% in the second quarter.
+EverSource Wealth Advisors LLC now owns 715 shares of the company’s stock valued at $40,000 after buying an additional 240 shares in the last quarter.

 Dayforce Inc, together with its subsidiaries, operates as a human capital management (HCM) software company in the United States, Canada, and internationally.
 It offers Dayforce, a cloud HCM platform that provides human resources, payroll and tax, workforce management, wallet, benefits, and talent intelligence functionalities; and Powerpay, a cloud HR and payroll solution for the small business market.